-- A. Student participating in on-campus instruction: Student contacts instructor, program director, and student health services stating they have tested positive with COVID-19. - 1.
-The program director will ask the student to contact Student Health Services at 619-388-2774 to be cleared to return to on campus classes and/or clinical site. - 2.
-Student should email the form to the program director once cleared. - B. Student participating in clinical rotation and on-campus instruction: CI and/or student notifies instructor and program director and student notifies student health services. - 1.
+- A. Student participating in on-campus instruction: Student contacts instructor, program director and student health services stating they have tested positive with COVID-19. - 1.
+Student Health Services can be reached at 619-388-2774 and will provide further advice on return to on campus classes and/or clinical site. - B.Student participating in clinical rotation and on-campus instruction: Cl and/or student notifies instructor and program director and student notifies student health services. - 1.
 Follow directions indicated above for clearance to return to on-campus instruction. - C. Student participating in clinical rotation and no on-campus instruction: Cl and/or student notifies instructor or program. - 1.
 Student follows clinical site guidelines on return to rotation.